dailymotion/react-collider/README.md

 - Handle server and client side rendering
 - First call is done server side, subsequent calls use only api
 - Takes care of data fetching when needed
-- possibility to serve your app by a cdn
+- Possibility to serve your app by a cdn
 - Data fetching is done at the component level
-- seo ready
+- Seo ready

 ## Installation